Barogthor/SevenConcurrencyModels/FirstWeek/readme.md

   might you use one, and when the other ?

+A countDownLatch like CyclicBarrier is a Synchronization object between thread.
+CountDownLatch is a one time use.
+Threads await that the counter reach 0 before proceding further.
+It can be useful when you to make sure that all threads start working at the same time.
+Meanwhile CyclicBarrier the counter can be reset.
+Useful when some work that needs parallelization but need a synchronization between each worker completion at the end to proceed further.

 - What is Amdahl’s law?
 What does it say about the maximum theoretical speedup we might be able to get for our word-counting algorithm ?

+The amdahl's law speaks about the theorical speedup of an algorithm/process in using parallelization.
+The maximum theorical speedup depends on the critical section that cannot be parallelized.
+In CountWord we only have one thread to parse page so the maximum speedup corresponds to the time to parse all page without counting words with one thread.

 - Rewrite the producer-consumer code to use a separate “end of data” flag instead of a poison pill.
 Make sure that your solution correctly handles